Echoes of charged black-bounce spacetimes: Scalar field and electromagnetic field perturbation in the charged black-bounce spacetimes

-Fig. \ref{fig1}-Fig. \ref{fig5} report that the effective potentials change with different parameters.
-In Fig. \ref{fig1}, the value of parameters satisfy the conditions of $\rvert {Q}\rvert\le m$ and $(\rvert {l}\rvert < m- \sqrt{m ^{2}-Q^{2} })$, so Fig. \ref{fig1} is the effective potentials of regular black hole, which show that the maximum value of the effective potential reveal no significant changes when we remain the constant charge parameter $Q$ and set the changeable bounce parameter $l$, while if we remain the constant bounce parameter $l$ and set the changeable charge parameter $Q$, the maximum values of the effective potential will increase with the charge parameter $Q$.
-In Fig. \ref{fig2}-Fig. \ref{fig4}, the value of parameters satisfy the conditions of $(\rvert {Q}\rvert \le m)$ and $(\rvert {l}\rvert > m+ \sqrt{m ^{2}-Q^{2}})$, so Fig. \ref{fig2}-Fig. \ref{fig4} are corresponding to the traversable wormhole.
-Fig. \ref{fig2}-Fig. \ref{fig3} show that the effective potential has obvious double peaks, and with the increasing parameter $l$, the double peaks will eventually merge to a single peak.
-In particular, Fig. \ref{fig4} shows that if we remain the constant bounce parameter $l$, the maximum value of the effective potential will increase with the charge parameter $Q$, and meanwhile the width of the two peaks become smaller.
-In Fig. \ref{fig5}, the value of parameters satisfy the conditions of $\rvert {Q}\rvert > m$, therefore the charged black-bounce spacetimes will transform into the two-way traversable wormhole, we can see that if remaining the constant charge parameter $Q$, the maximum values of the effective potential decrease with the bounce parameter $l$, while if we remain the constant bounce parameter $l$, the maximum value of the effective potential increase with the charge parameter $Q$.
+Fig.\ref{fig1}-Fig.\ref{fig4} report that the effective potentials change with different parameters.
+In Fig.\ref{fig1}, the value of parameters satisfy the conditions of $\rvert {Q}\rvert\le m$ and $(\rvert {l}\rvert < m- \sqrt{m ^{2}-Q^{2} })$, so Fig.\ref{fig1} is the effective potentials of regular black hole, which show that the maximum value of the effective potential reveal no significant changes when we remain the constant charge parameter $Q$ and set the changeable bounce parameter $l$.
+In Fig.\ref{fig2}-Fig.\ref{fig3}, the value of parameters satisfy the conditions of $(\rvert {Q}\rvert \le m)$ and $(\rvert {l}\rvert > m+ \sqrt{m ^{2}-Q^{2}})$, so Fig.\ref{fig2}-Fig.\ref{fig3} are corresponding to the traversable wormhole for perturbations of the scalar field and perturbations of the electromagnetic field respectively.
+For both cases, which show that the effective potential has obvious double peaks, and with the increasing parameter $l$, the double peaks will eventually merge to a single peak.
+While by comparing the maximum value of the effective potential for perturbations of the scalar field and perturbations of the electromagnetic field, we see that the former case is greater than the latter case for the same spacetimes parameters.
+In Fig.\ref{fig4}, the value of parameters satisfy the conditions of $\rvert {Q}\rvert > m$, therefore the charged black-bounce spacetimes will transform into the two-way traversable wormhole, we can see that if remaining the constant charge parameter $Q$, the maximum values of the effective potential decrease with the bounce parameter $l$.